 Short Term Goals: Working on getting my blue belt

 My jujitsu journey started when I was 12.
-I was going through a really tough time because my mother just committed suicide and I was going down that road where I was going to end up like her.
-As I sat there for the first time watching my future neutral ground brothers and sisters roll I said " how is this going to help me, I'm never going to be good at this and I will never use this".
-At that point my dad's co-worker told me to get on the mat and pin him and I said "how" and he responded with "exactly".
+I was going through a tough time because my mother just committed suicide and I was going down that road where I was going to end up like her.
+As I sat there for the first time watching my future neutral ground brothers and sisters roll I said: " how is this going to help me, I'm never going to be good at this and I will never use this".
+At that point, my dad's co-worker told me to get on the mat and pin him and I said "how" and he responded with "exactly".

 The moment I stepped onto the mat and actually started training for a class or two I was hooked for life.
 I got my first stripe on my white belt after three months of training and I competed in my first competition after just 6 months of training.
 After blood, sweat, and more sweat haha I received all my stripes on my white belt, and then I got it thinking it's just a matter of time until I get my green belt and sure enough after three years of hard work, dedication and determination I got my green belt.
-That moment for me was so amazing, I honestly tried to hold back tears because here's a 15 year old kid who's been through hell and he's come out of it a better man because of it.
+That moment for me was so amazing, I honestly tried to hold back tears because here's a 15-year-old kid who's been through hell and he's come out of it a better man because of it.
 It was also awesome because I never thought a bunch of adults could accept a kid into their gym.

 My journey has been a very long and interesting one and I can't wait for what the future holds for me in my jujitsu career.
 Now I'm working my way to a Blue belt!!!!
-Jujitsu has definitely saved my life and changed it in a positive way for sure, I'm blessed to be able to say I train Brazilian jujitsu.
+Jujitsu has definitely saved my life and changed it positively for sure, I'm blessed to be able to say I train Brazilian jujitsu.
 A big shoutout to @proudbjjwhitebelt for supporting me and communicating with on possible opportunities with them!!!!
 So this little story is to prove that even when you think you can't accomplish anything in life, this proves you can, just with hard work and dedication you can do anything.
 Thank you guys for the support and respect that you guys give me.

-How long have you been doing Jiu jitsu for?
+How long have you been doing Jiu-jitsu for?

 Where do you train out of?